dart-lang/site-www/src/_guides/language/effective-dart/usage_migrated.md

 ### DO follow a consistent rule for `var` and `final` on local variables.

-Most local variables should not have type annotations and should be declared using just `var` or `final`.
+Most local variables shouldn't have type annotations and should be declared using just `var` or `final`.
 There are two rules in wide use for when to use one or the other:

-*   Use `final` for local variables that are not re-assigned and `var` for those that are.
+*   Use `final` for local variables that are not reassigned and `var` for those that are.

-*   Use `var` for all local variables, even ones that are re-assigned.
+*   Use `var` for all local variables, even ones that are reassigned.
 Never use `final` for locals.
 (Using `final` for fields and top-level variables is still encouraged, of course.)